applidium/OverlayContainer/README.md

 ### Tracking the overlay

-You can track the overlay motions using the dedicated delegate methods.
+You can track the overlay motions using the dedicated delegate methods:

+- Translation Start

 Tells the delegate when the user is about to start dragging the overlay view controller.